 You might be surprised, but the concept of cashback in gambling is quite similar to the one we have in clothing stores.
 In an online casino, cashback is a percentage rate of total net losses credited to the player’s account in the form of bonus money.
 “Total losses” may be equated to “total spending”, what makes those things almost identical and reveals the truth behind a shopping cashback.

-Interestingly enough, only players who lost almost all their deposit are eligible for a cashback bonus in a casino.
+Interestingly enough, only players who lost almost all their deposits are eligible for cashback casino bonuses.
 So if you deposit $500 and lose only $100, you get nothing.
 Even with the naked eye, we can see that casinos are close to encouraging gamblers to lose more.

 The shops are not much better than casinos.
 They compel people spending twice more when they don’t really want this (and of course you’ll get the cashback only if you pay the full price of that jeans).
 There’s the only way to avoid being psychologically tricked: take advantage of the offers that guarantee benefits here and now, no postponement.